 March 10th – Ubuntu Canteen, Vancouver – Chef Dave Gunawan and Cropthorne Farm explore the sublime, subterranean world of the potato.
 The evenings discourse will dig into gardening practices, cooking techniques and the importance of knowing your Farmer!
 In addition to some new releases of our bubbles we’ll also highlight other beverage producers that we think compliment this conversation: Lock and Worth, Syncromesh and Creek & Gully Cider.
 Tickets are $85 (tax and tip included) for four earthly courses with wine pairings.
 As Chef says: “Let’s get our hands dirty and discuss!”.
 Tickets can be purchased here.

-April 7th – Prince George – CANCELLED
+April 7th – Prince George – CANCELLED due to COVID

 July 26th – The Paisley Notebook, Naramata – Chef Aman Dosanj and Bella Homestead will feature locally sourced ingredients.